-This classic Italian soup made with cannellini beans and broken up spaghetti makes a comforting and budget-friendly supper.
+This budget minestrone is the classic Italian soup made with cannellini beans and broken up spaghetti.
 Feel free to stir in extra vegetables, depending on what you have in the fridge.
 This is designed to be a low cost recipe.

 Heat the olive oil in a large lidded saucepan over a medium heat.
 Add the onion, carrots and celery, season with a little salt and pepper and cook for about 10 minutes, stirring occasionally until the vegetables have softened.

 Add the garlic and fry for another minute.
 Stir in the tomato purée and cook for a further three minutes.

 Tip in the tomatoes and stock.
 Cover with a lid and bring slowly to the boil.
 Reduce the heat to a simmer and cook for 15 minutes.

 Add the beans and pasta and cook for a further 10 minutes, or until the pasta is cooked.
 Add the cabbage and cook for another 2 minutes.
 If the soup is too thick, add some hot water to reach your preferred consistency.

 Season to taste with salt and pepper before serving.